Macrocephaly In Babies: Possible Causes, Diagnosis & Treatment

 Here are a few reasons why an infant could have an enlarged head or develop one (3):

-1. Hydrocephalus is a neurological disorder that causes excessive cerebrospinal fluid to accumulate within the ventricles (spaces) of the brain, causing cerebral edema and elevated intracranial pressure (8).
+1. Hydrocephalus in babies is a neurological disorder that causes excessive cerebrospinal fluid to accumulate within the ventricles (spaces) of the brain, causing cerebral edema and elevated intracranial pressure (8).
 It is one of the most common brain disorders among infants (4).
 The excess fluid swells the skull.
 Hydrocephalus itself can occur due to several diseases ranging from congenital hydrocephalus to an injury or an infection.

 1. Nervous system infections can cause the brain and cranial enlargement.
 Examples include meningitis, an infection of the membrane covering the brain, and encephalitis, a severe inflammation of the brain tissue.
 Infections can develop due to pathogens such as bacteria and viruses.